aeternity/protocol/channels/OFF-CHAIN.md

 ## Overview

 The protocol parties use to run smart contracts is a two phase commit protocol, where one party proposes a change, gets it authenticated by the other and then commits the update locally.
 These checks are necessary to avoid parties getting confused if updates are being proposed simultaneously.
-On a higher level, to keep off-chain and on-chain state in sync, parties should refuse to authenticate updates for either without also getting an authentication for the updates state_hash, e.g. don't authenticate an on chain `channel_deposit` transaction without also updating the state trees in channel as well.
+On a higher level, to keep off-chain and on-chain state in sync, parties should refuse to authenticate updates for either without also getting an authentication for the updates state_hash, e.g. don't authenticate an on-chain `channel_deposit` transaction without also updating the state trees in channel as well.
 Authentication methods differences depending on if the transaction is on-chain or off-chain one can be found [here](./authentication.md).

 With the consistency of state updates being secured between parties, it is essential that parties make absolutely sure to not lose their local state, since it could potentially lead to them not being able to slash outdated states published on-chain.

 ## Control messages